Philadelphia Pride 2026: March, Festival & Complete Party Guide

 The Gayborhood / Washington Square West

-Ground zero for all Pride events.
-You can walk to the Festival, every bar, and the Visitor Center without ever calling a rideshare.
+Ground zero for the March start, every bar, and the Visitor Center — all walkable without a rideshare.
+The Festival on the Parkway is about a 15-minute walk or short ride northwest.
 This is the move if you want to maximize your weekend.

 Rittenhouse Square